Rpcraig123/Tic-Tac-Toe/readme.md

 ![Tic Tac Toe](https://vuejsexamples.com/content/images/2017/03/Tic-Tac-Toe.gif)

 >## *Description*
 Play a classic game of Tic-Tac-Toe in this web app developed with HTML, CSS, and JavaScript.
-This project uses simple JavaScript logic and DOM manipulation to create a smooth expereince for the player!
+This project uses simple JavaScript logic and DOM manipulation to create a smooth expereince for the player! *Game is not currently compatible with mobile display sizes.*

 ---